Oskar Davičo: World War II

 Working illegally for the CPY, Davičo moved to Italian-occupied Split, where he was arrested in August 1941.
 To the Italian police, he gave a fake Jewish name Ostap Daburo, and they did not recognize him.
 He was taken to an Italian camp for Jews on the island of Korčula and then interned to Lombardy, Italy.
 During 1942, he tried to escape two times, but failed.
 He finally escaped in 1943, and moved back to Dalmatia via Monte Gargano.
 There, he joined the 1st Proletarian Brigade of the Yugoslav Partisans as a soldier.
 He saw fighting in Bosnia, Montenegro, Sandžak, Tara and Durmitor.
 He worked briefly in the press bureau of the Central Command on the island of Vis.
 Davičo rejoined the Brigade and participated in the Belgrade Offensive.

 Post-World War II

 After the liberation, Davičo stayed in Belgrade and worked for a month in the newly established Tanjug news agency.
 From there, he moved to Borba, and then to Glas newspaper.
 As a reporter, he reported from the Nuremberg Trials, from the Trieste during the Trieste crisis, and from the Greek Civil War, where he joined Markos Vafiadis and his Democratic Army of Greece.
-After publishing a travel novel about his experiences in Greece in 1947, Davičo left journalism and became a full-time writer.
+After publishing a travel novel about his experiences in Greece in 1947, Davičo left journalism and became a full-time writer and for a time the editor of the literary journal Delo (NoLit, Belgrade).
 He spent the rest of his life in Belgrade.